-In the Presence of Horses, under the direction of Tucson’s Barbara Rector, provides on-site equine therapeutic programming for Hacienda residents and the community at large.
+In the Presence of Horses®, founded by Tucson’s Barbara Rector, provides on-site equine therapeutic programming for Hacienda residents and the community at large.
 Equine-facilitated psychotherapy (EFP) and equine-facilitated learning (EFL) are recognized practices that use interactions between people and horses to promote physical and emotional well-being.
 In addition to teaching coping and life skills, EFP and EFL are valuable therapeutic tools in treating such conditions as Parkinson’s and Alzheimer’s disease.
 Awareness of the benefits of equine therapy has increased in recent decades.
 Several case studies have shown that the challenge of caring for these large animals through such activities as riding, petting, and grooming can lead to increased compassion, sense of purpose, and confidence.
 The attentiveness required around these sensitive creatures may support self-awareness and lead to emotional growth.

 Equine therapeutic programming is recognized as a viable form of occupational therapy and rehabilitative care after injury or illness.
 Physical therapists incorporate horseback riding because a horse’s walking gait is rhythmic and provides sensory input to the rider that helps build balance, coordination and fine motor control.